 The sea trial is one of the most misunderstood processes in boat purchasing and ownership.
 It is the only opportunity for both manufacturers and you as an owner to determine if a vessel is performing up to its design specifications.

 A proper sea trial involves a thorough understanding of a boat’s systems and a prescribed approach to exercise these systems and the boat as a whole.
 The most common sea trials are prior to purchase or after major work, usually commissioned by the prospective buyer or owner to ensure that the vessel performs up to specs, and to uncover any flaws in how the vessel and its systems perform underway.

 Sea trials are not the time to baby the boat – instead, only by exercising all parts and systems to their design intent will you know that you are not masking a hidden problem that might manifest itself off a lee shore at midnight.

-Bay Vessel Services has extensive experience with sea trials of motor and sailing vessels, and we apply a unique blend of operations and engineering expertise which gives you an honest and rigorous evaluation.
-We have developed detailed sea trial protocols for power and sailboats which are used to guide through the entire process.
+Bay Vessel Services has extensive experience with sea trials of motor and sailing vessels, and I apply a unique blend of operations and engineering expertise which gives you an honest and rigorous evaluation.
+I have developed detailed sea trial protocols for power and sailboats which are used to guide through the entire process.

 It is highly recommended that you include a fully qualified mechanic in the sea trial process to verify compliance with installation guidelines prescribed by the manufacturers for all major components and running gear.

 A typical sea trial consists of the following basic steps – this is not an all inclusive protocol:

 - Vessel is prepared for sea, with gear stowed and tanks filled to verify performance numbers, and all legal requirements met.